-- The proposals must be fully in line with the Twinning rules. - The proposals made by the MS have to respond clearly to the Twinning project fiche in order to be eligible.
-Mere expressions of interest are not sufficient; - For each Twinning project fiche, each MS (represented by an administration or mandated body) may only submit one proposal either individually (Lead partner) or as participant in a consortium (Junior partner); - The proposals have to be received by the deadline.
+- The proposals must be fully in line with the Twinning rules. - The proposals made by a MS have to respond clearly to the Twinning project fiche in order to be eligible.
+Mere expressions of interest are not sufficient; - For each Twinning project fiche, each MS (represented by an administration or mandated body) may only submit one proposal either individually or as participant in a consortium; - The proposals have to be received by the deadline.
 Remember verifying the email addresses and always request a confirmation of receipt of the submitted proposals.
 Do not send the proposals to an individual official but to the email address(es) (mailbox) indicated in the call for proposals; - The Twinning reference code and the title of the Twinning project fiche are indispensable in order to avoid confusion between projects.
-Always state the Twinning reference and the title at the beginning of the Twinning proposal; - If a Twinning project fiche contains different components, please indicate for which component you are applying; - Be explicit and always indicate which MS/s is/are presenting the proposal; Clarify already in the introduction if the proposal is submitted by a consortium (see section 3.4); - If the Twinning proposal foresees the participation of a mandated body, please make sure that it is approved by the Commission before presenting the proposal.
-Only mandated bodies approved by Commission Headquarters are eligible Twinning partners. - The full contact details (including phone, fax and e-mail) of the MS/s leading the implementation of the project (also including the contact details of the junior partner) are essential. - The proposals must specify the relevance of the MS systems to the BC. - The proposals must describe a suggested strategy for how the project can be implemented with reference to the objectives and mandatory results.
-The proposal should be concise but should provide a clear outline in order to respond adequately to the Twinning project fiche. - The proposals must be submitted in the form of one consolidated document in word format including the CVs in EU format of the PL and the RTA (as well as of key short term experts if relevant). - The templates provided in Annex C2 of the Twinning manual have to be used to submit the proposal.
+Always state the Twinning reference and the title at the beginning of the Twinning proposal; - It must be explicitly indicated which MS/s is/are presenting the proposal.
+It must also be clarified already in the introduction if the proposal is submitted by a consortium.
+In case of a consortium proposal, the NCP of the Lead MS must certify the accuracy of consortium proposals after consultation of the junior partner's NCP (see section 3.4); - If the Twinning proposal foresees the participation of a mandated body, it must be ensured that it is approved by the Commission before presenting the proposal.
+Only mandated bodies approved by Commission Headquarters are eligible Twinning partners. - The full contact details (including phone, fax and e-mail) of the MS Project Leader responsible of the implementation of the project (also including the contact details of the junior partner) are essential. - The proposals must specify the relevance of the MS systems to the BC. - The proposals must describe a suggested strategy for implementation of the project, with reference to the objectives and mandatory results.
+The proposal should be concise but should provide a clear outline in order to respond adequately to the Twinning project fiche. - The proposals must be submitted in the form of one consolidated document in an electronic format including the CVs in EU format of the PL and the RTA (as well as of, component leaders or other outstanding short term experts, if relevant). - The templates provided in Annex C2 of this Manual have to be used to submit the proposal.